Vaccination programme in Northern Ireland

 The Department of Health has published a vaccination phased plan document on their website, outlining when different groups can expect to get the vaccine and how it will be deployed:

 The vaccines have met strict standards of safety, quality and effectiveness set out by the independent Medicines and Healthcare products Regulatory Agency (MHRA).
+More information is available at:

 The following groups of people are being offered vaccination by either GPs, community pharmacies or at regional vaccination centres.